Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 1. Policy Statement

 1.1.
-Most Oregon State University (“university”) employees have an obligation to report incidents of sexual misconduct or discrimination.
-This policy describes the duties and the actions required of “responsible employees” in reporting such incidents, as well as the confidentiality the university will provide to those reporting such incidents.
+Most Oregon State University (“university”) employees have an obligation to report incidents of sexual misconduct, discrimination, discriminatory harassment, or retaliation to the Office of Equal Opportunity and Access (“EOA”).
+This policy describes the duties and the actions required of “responsible employees” in reporting such incidents.

 2. Reason for Policy